andyatkinson/blog/_posts/2017-04-21-this-week-in-rails.md

 ### Get Involved

-I'll be at Railsconf 2017 in Phoenix, AZ, and hope to meet other editors (in person) that will be there.
+I'll be at RailsConf 2017 in Phoenix, AZ, and hope to meet other editors (in person) that will be there.
 If you're interested in helping out, get in touch!